feathers-plus/docs/source/v1/feathers-vuex/index.md

       autoRemove: true, // Automatically remove records missing from responses (only use with feathers-rest)
       enableEvents: false, // Turn off socket event listeners.
 It's true by default
       addOnUpsert: true, // Add new records pushed by 'updated/patched' socketio events into store, instead of discarding them.
 It's false by default
+      replaceItems: true, // If true, updates & patches replace the record in the store.
+Default is false, which merges in changes
       skipRequestIfExists: true, // For get action, if the record already exists in store, skip the remote request.
 It's false by default
       modelName: 'OldTask' // Default modelName would have been 'Task' })